audy/gdl/README.md

       --tax-name <TAX_NAME>
           tax_name to download assemblies for (includes descendants unless --no-children is enabled) --assembly-level <ASSEMBLY_LEVEL>
-          include assemblies that match this assembly level. can be used multiple times by default, all assembly_levels are included
+          include assemblies that match this assembly level.
+By default, all assembly_levels are included -h, --help
-  -h, --help
           Print help
 ```